knice/inquiry.ucsc.edu/source/_articles/2020-21/natures-master-manupulator.md

 them, and do all sorts of neat things," Sullivan said.

-One of the neat things Sullivan did was to apply new "high throughput" lab technology---implemented by UC Santa Cruz professor of chemistry [**Scott Lokey**](https://www.chemistry.ucsc.edu/about/directory-page.php?uid=slokey)---to streamline testing and assays.
+One of the neat things Sullivan did was to apply new "high throughput" lab technology&mdash;implemented by UC Santa Cruz professor of chemistry [**Scott Lokey**](https://www.chemistry.ucsc.edu/about/directory-page.php?uid=slokey)---to streamline testing and assays.
 Instead of wrangling flies, manually